Plachtaa/VALL-E-X/README.md

 VALL-E X provides tens of speaker voices which you can directly used for inference!
 Browse all voices in the [code](/presets)

-> VALL-E X tries to match the tone, pitch, emotion and prosody of a given preset, and supports free & open custom voice cloning.
+> VALL-E X tries to match the tone, pitch, emotion and prosody of a given preset.
 The model also attempts to preserve music, ambient noise, etc.

 ```python
 text_prompt = """